REL3010 – Buddhism in the contemporary world

 Schedule, syllabus and examination date

-Since its inception in India in the sixth century BC, Buddhism spread, first throughout Asia, and then globally in the nineteenth and twentieth centuries.
+Since its inception in India in the sixth century BC, Buddhism spread – first throughout Asia, and then globally in the nineteenth, twentieth and twenty-first centuries.

-Buddhism has shown a remarkable flexibility and an ability to co-exist with a variety of social structures as it spread not only to farming and herding societies, but also to highly complex Asian and Western urban centers.
+Buddhism has shown a remarkable flexibility and an ability to co-exist with a variety of social structures as it spread, not only to farming and herding communities, but also to highly complex Asian and Western urban societies.

-In the West, the popularity of Buddhism was inspired by the academic study of Asian religions, the romanticism of Orientalism, the Beat-generation of the 1950s, the hippies of the 1960s and the contemporary New Age-movement – as well as by Asian migration to the West.
-Buddhists work, not only for world peace, but also for increased social engagement, ecological awareness and gender equality.
+In the West, the popularity of Buddhism was inspired by the academic study of Asian worldviews, the romanticism of Orientalism, the Beat-generation of the 1950s, the hippies of the 1960s, and the contemporary New Age-movement, as well as by Asian migration to the West.
+Buddhists work, not only for world peace, but also for increased social engagement, ecological awareness, and gender equality.

-At the same time – both in the past and in the contemporary world – Buddhist clerics have encouraged to, and also engaged in, armed conflicts and wars.
-This class covers, with a thematic and/or regional focus, such modern Buddhist developments.
+At the same time, both in the past and in the contemporary world, Buddhists have encouraged to, and engaged in, armed conflicts and wars.
+This class covers, with a thematic and regional focus, such modern Buddhist developments.

-- have knowledge about Buddhist modernity in different parts of the world
+- have knowledge about Buddhist modernities in different parts of the world

-- be able to analyze and discuss how globalization, secularization, rationalization, individualization affect contemporary Buddhism
+- be able to analyze and discuss how globalization, secularization, rationalization, and individualization affect contemporary Buddhist worldview

-- be able to apply theoretical concepts to understand Buddhist modernity
+- be able to apply theoretical concepts to understand Buddhist modernities

 - be able to give an account of religious change and religious pluralism